Free Shipping on all orders over $150

 menopause-friendly-salmon-papillote

 Well, technically parchment but for our purposes baking paper or foil.
-The beauty of it is, it’s super simple to do and looks very impressive if you’re entertaining.
+The beauty of it is, it’s super easy to do and looks very impressive if you’re entertaining.

 Simply wrap your salmon in paper with your choice of trimmings/infusions and voila!
 Fancy, schmancy.